 The most amazing side effect of being in the technology business is working with all sorts of technical people.
 Most often, they work for manufacturers or vendors; but they sometimes branch out and start their own businesses.
 After more than 16 years as a consultant, I’ve learned a few things and sometimes get to pass on my “straight talk” to others who do what I’ve been doing so long.
 I want to do more of this when I can.

-Every day that passes, I seem to use money less.
-Things I used to pay for with coins and paper money have now been replaced by payments methods such as Tap (micro payments), Interac/Debit, and Chip payments.
 With Apple Pay and various smartphone payment options hitting the market, we have a society that is very close to being cashless.
 But, what if we stop using and paying with cash altogether?
 Cash certainly intrinsic benefits that electronic currency can’t touch.
 If we lose this, some might say that we’ll lose a lot.

 It can be quite discouraging.
 You go buy something only to find out later that you could have gotten that for free.
 When looking at technology, there are a number of truly inventive and clever ways you can get things without having to pay for them.
 This article has a Canadian slant, but most of these 10 things are universal.

-The cranky master is at it again.
-Recently, Dave Winer asked Why are people bored with blogging?.
-I respect his ideas, but more often than not, I tend to tune out his brand of negativity.
-His recent small post had me thinking about whether bloggers are really be bored.
 With the rise of tools catering to ever shorter attention spans, it would appear more like bloggers are lured by new and shiny tools.
 These tools are prettier and faster to use, so, naturally bloggers are taking advantage of them (over traditional long-form writing).
 But, are bloggers bored?

-Bittorrent Sync is amazing in a number of ways.
-But, because of its simplicity, it allows for uses far beyond even what the authors might have envisioned.
 The basic idea is to keep files synchronized between two or more devices – much like Dropbox, but without storing these files on a server.
 Since I’ve had the chance to look at Bittorrent Sync back in April, a number of thoughts have come to mind that I thought I’d share.

 Today, I had to deposit a cheque (or check in America).
 As a business owner, this is a common occurrence.
-In the age of electronic transfers, NFC Payments, and Interac Online – we still use these pieces of paper to transfer money to each other.
+In the age of electronic transfers, NFC Payments, Electronic transfers, and Interac Online – we still use these pieces of paper to transfer money to each other.
 It’s high time the banks upgraded this process.